owlprotocol/contracts-api-starter/README.md

 Generally for integrating an existing app you would do the following:

 1. Create an **Owl API Project** associated with your app.
-2. Use our API to generate `Smart Wallets` for each of your users, and "store" the associated `OwlUserId`.
+2. Use our API to generate **Smart Wallets** for each of your users, and "store" the associated `owlUserId`.
-    > You will need the `OwlUserId` in subsequent calls to send them items or update data.
+    > You will need the `owlUserId` in subsequent calls to send them items or update data.
-3. Deploy a `Digital Item Collection`
+3. Deploy a **Digital Item Collection**

 ## Project Setup